zukunft/zukunft.com/docs/code_functions_all.md

     \-- api_array - section for function api_array not yet defined that it should be api in /formula/formula.php
     \-- name_link - section for function name_link not yet defined that it should be base in /formula/formula.php
     \-- edit_link - section for function edit_link not yet defined that it should be base in /formula/formula.php
-    \-- btn_edit_back - section for function btn_edit_back not yet defined that it should be buttons in /formula/formula.php
-    \-- btn_del_back - section for function btn_del_back not yet defined that it should be buttons in /formula/formula.php
     \-- dsp_type_selector - section for function dsp_type_selector not yet defined that it should be select in /formula/formula.php
     \-- user_expression - section for function user_expression not yet defined that it should be overwrites in /formula/formula.php
     \-- load_by_id_with_related - section for function load_by_id_with_related is expected to be load in /formula/formula.php